iamjochem/simtest/README.md

 3. You have a working [global] copy of the `composer` command installed, if not please follow the instructions found [here](https://getcomposer.org/doc/00-intro.md), an alternative for MacOSX users is to run `brew install composer`.

-run the following commands in a directory of your choice (you will be asked for a few configuration details during the process):
+Run the following commands in a directory of your choice (you will be asked for a few configuration details during the process):

 ```
 git clone git@github.com:iamjochem/simtest.git